DoubleBobCat/Push2Hugo/README.md

+# What it is?

-A script to convert Obsidian special markdown to standard markdown, offer switcher.
+A script to convert Obsidian special markdown to standard markdown, offer switcher, then upload to Git.